Photo: Getty Images

 Vandersluys agrees and urges parents to reflect upon how they were parented, how they want to parent and what their parenting philosophy might look like.
 It’s helpful to learn about how a child’s brain develops and how they form emotional attachments with caregivers.
 Then, couples can come up with a plan that clarifies roles and expectations.

-“Maybe that means the step-parent isn’t doing the parenting [of a stepchild], but at least they’ll know why their spouse is handling things a certain way so they don’t feel the need to step in,” she says.
+“Maybe that means the step-parent isn’t doing the parenting [of], but at least they’ll know why their spouse is handling things a certain way so they don’t feel the need to step in,” she says.
 That said, in complex blended families with kids on both sides, it’s better to create common rules and expectations for everyone.
 For example, how do you explain to your child that maybe their older sister can play Fortnite for four hours, but that they aren’t allowed?
 Different rules for different kids can breed conflict.

 Couples also need to come to agreements about discipline—a hot-button issue for many stepfamilies.
 Nora Spinks, CEO of the Vanier Institute of the Family in Ottawa, thinks the solution lies in how we frame things.
 Instead of negotiating your opinions on specific behavioural expectations and punishments, she says, it’s about recasting your role as a parent, to that of a coach, mentor and role model.
 She doesn’t even use the word “discipline”—instead, she talks about managing and guiding.
 “Once you reframe your role as a parent as creating opportunities for kids to grow and learn, and become the best possible selves they can become, then you’ve changed everything,” she says.
 This approach fosters teamwork between spouses and helps tame the inner Mama or Papa Bear who may emerge when your spouse disciplines your cub.